Flameis/cs312-minecraft/README.md

 ## Requirements

 - An AWS account
+- A linux machine or WSL setup
 - Basic knowledge of Linux commands
-- A Minecraft client installed on your local machine
-- A linux environment with `git`, `terraform`, and `aws-cli` installed
+- Git installed
+- AWS CLI configured with credentials

 ### AWS Credentials Setup
 1. Access your AWS Management Console and retrieve credentials